simplocms/docs/docs/core/middleware.md

 Next middleware, what is also defined in middleware group, is `ApiEndPoint`.
 It is middleware, what helps to developers with making correct api routes and set for these api routes `application/json` header.
 How you certainly know already, this middleware is also part of
 `api` middleware group.

+The most middlewares are in the `front_web` middleware groups.
+It is completely SIMPLO CMS middleware group, which is not part of default Laravel.
+First middleware is `FrontWeb` middleware, what is base middleware in `front_web` middleware group and this middleware serves a lot of activities.